 How do I choose the best sports bra for running?

-Unlike a T-shirt or running shorts, buying the best sports bra can be pretty complex.
-No one runner’s body is 100% like another’s, and no one is going to fit perfectly into a standardized bra size.
+Unlike buying a T-shirt or running shorts, buying the best sports bra can be pretty complex.
+No one runner’s body is 100% like another’s, and no one will fit perfectly into a standardized bra size.
 If you’re a relatively small-chested runner, you might love the Oiselle Hi Twenty Bra, while runners with larger breasts will want something with significantly more support, like the Brooks Racerback 2.0 Sports Bra.

 The best way to find what’s right for you is to try on a variety of options at a running or outdoor store.
 If that’s not possible, check out guides like these or ask a friend with similar chest size and morphology what has worked for them.

 Trial and error will likely be necessary.
-Stick to it once you find a sports bra that works best for you!
+Once you find a sports bra that works best for you, stick to it!
 Brands often cycle out or change styles, even popular ones, so if you find something you really like, it might be worth buying a few.

 How should my sports bra fit?